-Both structural forgetting and interference hypotheses claim that the parser should forget or overlook the predictions associated with V2 (but not V2 itself).
-Consequently, the parser should pair the first post-verb NP and de with V3, and the second NP with V1.
-To the extent that the
+Both structural forgetting and interference hypotheses claim that the parser forgets or overlooks the predictions associated with V2.
+Consequently, the parser should pair the first postverb NP and de with V3 and the second NP with V1.
+To the extent that the parser analyzes V3 as a subject relative clause, the second NP should also get interpreted as V3's agent.